PortableSAM/kawa-todo/README.md

-# kawa-todo
+# Kawa To Do

-kawa To Do App made with React Native
+Kawa To Do App made with React Native.

+(Build 2019.
+10)